sftpgo/docs/docs/tutorials/eventmanager-notifications.md

 ### Step 1: Create an Email Action

 From the WebAdmin, expand the **Event Manager** section, select **Event actions** and add a new action.
 Create an action named `upload notification`, set the type to `Email` and fill the recipient/s.
+Email actions need an SMTP server: configure it from the WebAdmin under **Server Manager > Configurations > SMTP**, where the settings apply without a restart, or in the [SMTP section](../config-file.md#smtp) of the configuration file.

 Configure the email fields using placeholders to include dynamic event data: